Moor Pool Heritage

 Change of status

-Harborne Tenants changed to a Company under the companies act.
+Harborne Tenants changes to a Company under the companies act.

 Conservation area